JDonnellyCodeInstitute/PP5-MildewDetection/README.md

 ### User Story Testing

 - Dashboard pages were manually tested using the user stories as acceptance criteria.
-- Jupyter notebooks were assumed correct if their final outputs (saved figures, CSV/JSON artifacts, model files) were produced without errors—manual testing against notebook user stories was not performed.
+- Jupyter notebooks were assumed correct if their final outputs (saved figures, CSV/JSON artefacts, model files) were produced without errors—manual testing against notebook user stories was not performed.

 ---